apache/asterixdb/asterix-doc/src/site/markdown/aql/primer-sql-like.md

         "count": count($t)
         };

-The _for_ clause incrementally binds $t to tweets, and the _group by_ clause groups the tweets by its issuer's Twitter screen-name.
+The _from_ clause incrementally binds $t to tweets, and the _group by_ clause groups the tweets by its issuer's Twitter screen-name.
 Unlike SQL, where data is tabular---flat---the data model underlying AQL allows for nesting.
-Thus, following the _group by_ clause, the _return_ clause in this query sees a sequence of $t groups, with each such group having an associated $uid variable value (i.e., the tweeting user's screen name).
+Thus, following the _group by_ clause, the _select_ clause in this query sees a sequence of $t groups, with each such group having an associated $uid variable value (i.e., the tweeting user's screen name).
-In the context of the return clause, due to "... with $t ...", $uid is bound to the tweeter's id and $t is bound to the _set_ of tweets issued by that tweeter.
+In the context of the _select_ clause, due to "... keeping $t ...", $uid is bound to the tweeter's id and $t is bound to the _set_ of tweets issued by that tweeter.
-The return clause constructs a result record containing the tweeter's user id and the count of the items in the associated tweet set.
+The _select_ clause constructs a result record containing the tweeter's user id and the count of the items in the associated tweet set.
 The query result will contain one such record per screen name.
 This query also illustrates another feature of AQL; notice that each user's screen name is accessed via a